 Why Visit Gettysburg?

 If you enjoy history, nature, ghost hunting, shopping, hiking, exploring, learning new things and eating, then you have lots of answers to the question, Is Gettysburg worth visiting.

 Gettysburg is located in southcentral Pennsylvania, just 10 miles from the Maryland line.

 However, Gettysburg is in close proximity to New York City (less than 4 hours); Philadelphia (less than 3 hours); Baltimore (90 minutes); and Washington D.C.
 (90 minutes), all of which have major airports.

 Wrap-Up Of Is Gettysburg Worth Visiting?

-Whether you want to spend a Romantic Weekend in the town at a local Bed and Breakfast, explore the surrounding countryside, or take in some museums, you will find plenty of activities to make your trip to Gettysburg worthwhile.
+Whether you want to spend a Romantic Weekend in the town at a local Bed and Breakfast, explore the surrounding countryside, or walk around downtown Gettysburg, you will find plenty of activities to fill your day.